 The aperitivo is considered an institution in Milan, and no visit would be complete without partaking in this pre-dinner ritual.
-The tradition got its start in the late 19th century, when Gaspare Campari, intent on serving a drink that stimulated rather than spoiled the appetite, began serving his eponymous bitter aperitif.
+The tradition got its start in the late-nineteenth century, when Gaspare Campari, intent on serving a drink that stimulated rather than spoiled the appetite, began serving his eponymous bitter aperitif.
 As more drinks were developed, more nibbles were added to the offerings; it’s common now to find bars with elaborate buffet spreads.
 Commonly enjoyed between 7pm and 9pm, it's not uncommon for the best spots to be completely packed – but that community spirit is exactly the aperitivo ethos.

 Constructed over hundreds of years, with input from da Vinci himself, Milan’s system of navigable and interconnected canals granted the landlocked city more access to the outside world.
 Today, the Naviglio Grande and Naviglio Pavese are some of the only canals still visible, and around them have sprung up a torrent of bars, restaurants and cafes that thrum with activity on weekend nights.
 Pull up a stool at Rita & Cocktails for a Gin Zen, or Rebelot for a sublime glass of wine.
 For astonishing views at a leisurely pace, join a boat tour and relax as you're swept around the city sights.

 Perhaps one of the most famous paintings in the world, Leonard da Vinci’s The Last Supper has been reproduced to death, but no tote bag or mouse pad or even large-scale reproduction can adequately capture da Vinci’s emotionally charged mural.
 Unlike frescoes, which are painted on wet plaster and thus must be completed rather quickly, da Vinci used tempera paints on a dry wall, after sealing the stone with dried plaster and adding an undercoat of white lead to achieve greater luminosity.
 It's astonishing and overwhelming - even despite the fact that Jesus's feet were lost in 1652 thanks to some ill-thought-out renovations.